 When I was living in my first apartment, I barely knew what the heck organization is.
 I wasn’t someone living in a mess all the time – I like cleaning!
-But since I didn’t really understand why organizing and decluttering is so important, I had some huge living space problems.
+But since I didn’t really understand why organizing and decluttering is so essential, I had some colossal living space problems.

 If you haven’t started organizing, you’ll probably notice that you have these problems too.

-My biggest one was simply having too much stuff.
+My biggest problem was simply having too much stuff.

 I’m not talking about useful or pretty stuff.

 I mean stuff that’s just sitting up there in the closet waiting to be used… literally never.

 Or the massive amount of random items that were supposed to have a function (like to be a decorative element), but all it did was make cleaning incredibly hard and long.

 And – oh my – I don’t even want to remember my closet.

 It was a nightmare closet, filled with tons of clothes that I never wear because:

 - it’s outdated